 Give them a taste and make sure they are sweet enough for you.

-In a medium casserole dish, place 1/2 C butter.
+In a medium casserole dish, place a stick of butter.

-If you don’t have a dish like this, you can just use an 8×8 pan.
+If you don’t have a dish like this, you can just use an 8×8 baking dish instead.

 Place that in the microwave for a minute or so until the butter is completely melted.

-In a separate bowl, place your sugar and your flour.
+In a separate bowl, place your sugar and flour.

 Stir to combine.